hydrosquall/computational-thinking/src/installation.md

 <iframe style="width: 100%; aspect-ratio: 16/9;" src="https://www.youtube.com/embed/OOjKEgbt8AI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> **Note:** this video was recorded in 2020, so everything looks a bit different, but the steps are the same!

 \\
 \\
 \\